ksun4176/PokeTrade/webapp/README.md

 1. User selects Pokémons from their wishlist
 2. They will then be able to see all offers for that Pokémon
 3. Copy the `@mention` and head over to discord to message that person in the server!
+4. Make updates to your wishlist to search for more Pokémons

+## MyAccount
+This is where you can see all information about your account.
+1. View linked account
+2. View wishlist and list for trading Pokémons
+3. Use the available buttons to edit information
+4. Log out if needed

 ## FAQs